This website is best viewed in a browser that supports web standards.

 If you are unable to pick up your textbooks, you may have someone pick them up for you as long as you have completed the online verification and the person picking up the textbooks has your 919#.

-Remember to ship back your textbooks so we receive them within the week after your final(s) is complete.
+Your textbooks need to be shipped back or brought in as soon as your finals are complete.
 Be sure you have a tracking number to refer to.
 Ship your books to:

 Northwest Missouri State University